Nickchapman3773/Uranium-Fever/docs/importantlinks.md

 - [Wasteland Survival Guide](https://wastelandsurvival.guide)
   - A comprehensive starter guide designed for Tale of Two Wastelands players.
 - [FNV Performance Guide](https://performance.moddinglinked.com/falloutnv.html)
   - A guide for optimizing Fallout: New Vegas to achieve peak performance.
-Recommended for Tale of Two Wastelands (TTW) players as well.
+Recommended for Tale of Two Wastelands players as well.
 - [SALVO](https://salamand3r.fail/salvo)
   - A highly stable and detailed texture guide for enhancing New Vegas.